 Do the participants need to obtain proper travel insurance?

-- Our most of the treks are challenging and takes you to the remote area of Himalayas.
-Therefore for your safe travel, insurance is mandatory; you must have to obtain maximum coverage travel insurance which must covers, emergency evacuation, medical treatment expenses and repatriation.
+- Most of the treks are challenging and takes you to the remote area of Himalayas.
+Therefore for your safe travel, insurance is mandatory; you must have to obtain maximum coverage travel insurance which must covers, emergency evacuation, medical treatment expenses, and repatriation.
 And check either your policy covers up to the height that you are going to ascent?
 And climb with using the climbing gears, rope?
-Please have a look travel insurance.
+Please have a look at travel insurance.

 How can be safe from altitude sickness

 - AMS, Acute Mountain Sickness is the body reacting to the stress of high altitude.
 It is a concern for trekkers in the high altitude trekking.
 As per our experiences, it can be seen above 3000m of altitude.
 Exposure to high altitude can lead to a number of 'normal' physiological reactions as well as mild to extremely serious illness and even to death.
 We take the risk of AMS seriously and work hard to avoid and minimize it.
 We monitor our trekkers and climbers in how to take care of themselves and each other and what to look out for.
 Our treks are designed with relatively slow acclimatization schedules including some rest days with hiking days.
 And we have medications and a number of management strategies in place should they be required and the very mild headache on and above 4000m is considered normal but always you have to careful and consult with your trek guide in such cases.

 I have some medical issues; can I participate in the trek?